damiadeh/task-manager/DEPLOYMENT.md

 3. **Select the repository** and click "Connect"
 4. **Render will automatically detect `render.yaml`**
 5. **Click "Create New Environment Instance"**

+**Note**: This will create both services with the correct plans.

+## 🆓 Free Alternatives for Backend

+If you want to keep costs at $0:

+### Option 1: Railway (Free Tier)
+- 500 hours/month free
+- Perfect for Node.js applications
+- Easy deployment from GitHub

+### Option 2: Render + Free Backend Alternative
+- Frontend on Render (free)
+- Backend on Railway, Heroku, or similar (free tier)

+### Option 3: Vercel + Supabase
+- Frontend on Vercel (free)
+- Backend on Supabase (free tier)

 ## 📊 Post-Deployment